mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 <!-- My work is inspired in part by the pioneering computing education project called the 5th Dimension project which involved undergraduate students in an after school.
 It has also been made possible by the similar EdLab programme at Manchester Met University, which also involves students in service learning projects.
 The mix of student helpers, local young people and in this case their parents gives a rich mix of perspectives which may not be possible for your setting but which has helped evolve a learning design.
 Weaknesses in the approach were made visible in the responses by young people and adults, and then addressed in the next session or next iteration of the program. -->

-In this section I look at a design that aims to address some of key challenges and tensions to the use of game making with young people.
-This _3M game making model_ - (made up of Missions, Maps and Methods) - is the result of several years of exploratory, collaborative game making with home educating families and a local Primary School.
-Learners start by playing and remixing a broken and incomplete game of a particular genre, for example platform, maze or shoot-em-up.
-They are given and/or choose certain missions to improve their game or to make it in a certain way.
-They use maps to help navigate their next choices and what they have learned.
-Finally, facilitators use particular methods in line with project-based and inclusive approaches to motivate and support learners engagement and learning.

 <!-- This learning design could can be applied using any of the tools above. -->